sanjar-notes/dsa_with_cpp/vault/Algorithms/3-Sorting.md

 These are some of the common sorting algorithms, each with its own characteristics and best use cases depending on factors like the size of the dataset and stability requirements.

+Note:
+- Sort for linked lists:
+	1. Merge sort. nlogn time, O(1) space (since in place merge is possible).
+	2. All squared sorts - insertion sort especially (overhead of shifting by 1 is removed)
+	3. Quick sort - bad, since partitioning requires random access.
+- Comparison of squared sorts:
+	1. Bubble sort - for educational purpose only.
+Too many swaps (bad for device lifetime).
+Not used in practice.
+	2. Selection sort - least swaps (good for device).
+	3. Insertion sort - online.
+Good for partially sorted data.
 ### Comparison of sorting algorithms
 Note:
 - Quick sort is not adaptive.